sturob/tmux-teleport/README.md

 There are three ways to move windows:

-1. Cut and paste. ctrl-x cuts, ctrl-p pastes.
+1. Cut and paste.
+CTRL-x cuts, CTRL-p pastes.
+Paste to the 'new session' action to move the window to a new session.

-2. Teleport.
-This is for when you are working in a window (the current window) and realize it should be in a different session.
-Select the target window you want to move your current window next to and hit ctrl-t.
+2. Throw.
+This is for when you are working in a window (the current window) and realize it should be in a different location.
+Select the target window you want your current window to be next to and hit CTRL-t.
+You can throw to a new session.

 3. Grab.
-Say there's a window elsewhere that should be next to your current window.
-Select it and hit ctrl-g.
+Imagine there is a window elsewhere but it should be next to your current window.
+Select it and hit CTRL-g.

 ### Hotchars